PaulosAlemu/Diabetes-Prediction-using-Machine-Learning-Algorithms/README.md

 measurements included in the dataset.
 The dataset is from the National Institute of Diabetes and Digestive and Kidney Diseases, John Hopkins University.

-All patients are females at least 21 years old of Pima Indian heritage.
+All patients are at least 21 years old, female, and of Pima Indian heritage.